Impetigo: Symptoms and treatment

 You have sores or a rash that worsens or becomes more uncomfortable.
 Impetigo needs prompt medical attention, especially if accompanied by any of the following:

-- Small, very itchy, pus-filled ulcers form, with a dark brown crust.
+- Small, very itchy, pus-filled ulcers, with a dark brown crust.
 This indicates ecthyma, an ulcerated form of impetigo that penetrates deep into the skin.
 If left untreated, it may cause scarring and permanent changes in pigmentation.

 - Urine changes, body swelling, nausea, or headache develop.
 These could be signs of glomerulonephritis, a kidney disease caused by bacterial toxins.